yaggen/yaggen.github.io/_pages/about.md

 In my spare time i like to hack on different CTF challenges such as [HackTheBox](https://hackthebox.eu), [Vulnhub](https://vulnhub.com) or at live events, i aslo often work on one or multiple personal projects when there is time.

+I have a homelab running that i probably should give some more love and post about..

 ## This site.